joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 Each of these areas will eventually grow and change with different reasons and rhythm from the others:

 - The Payroll area could change the procedure to calculate the payroll for a particular year, or for a particular employee.
 Or implement more complex rules.
-- The Data area could improve the way the data is stored, indexed, processed, or decide to opt in with a new storage mechanism.
+- The Data area could improve the way the data is stored, indexed, processed, or decide to opt-in with a new storage mechanism.
 - The Reporting area could change the way the report is built, change the layout of the report, add some more information, or extend it with a new format.

 And we prefer not to mix things that are not related together, with the chance to introduce defects in one specific area because of the changes introduced into another.